 The Minnesota Historical Society preserves and makes available a wide range of materials chronicling Minnesota's history and culture.
 The goals of the Collections Department are to collect and preserve; provide access and interpretation; and engage in education and outreach.
 This blog is a tool to share these stories and let people know what is happening in the department.

-Somewhere in France
+Somewhere in France, Sept 5.

 Citation: Minnesota Historical Society Collections.
 8594.2

 In this entry Edward Gilkey gives a very detailed description of the second battle of the Marne.
 He states that they had to camp right next to the camp of K Company of 38th, who were hit with gas while they were sleeping.
 Gilkey describes how he can see the bodies there, boots and belongings untouched, as the gas snuck up on them before they could do anything.
 None of them made it out alive.
 Gilkey's company had to be careful, too, as there could still be some gas present.
 They were advised not to take the dead soldier's blankets, as they were full of gas, but some men took razors and other belongings.
 This is the cruel reality of war and the effect of weapons like mustard gas.